Ordisoftware/Hebrew-Letters/README.md

 #### In progress - Version 6.3

+- Add menu in Tools to open export folder.
+- Add menu in Tools to optimize database.
 - Fix Windows version detection.
 - Upgrade to Visual Studio 2022 and C# 10.
 - Update setup for Framework .NET 4.8